gobuffalo/docs/templates/docs/db/configuration.md

 <%= h1("Configuration") %>

-Pop configuration is managed by a `database.yml`, located at the root of your project.
-This file is generated for you by Buffalo, if you choose to use Pop, and contains a basic configuration for the database you selected on generation with the `--db-type` flag.
+Pop configuration is managed by a `database.yml` file, located at the root of your project.
+This file is generated for you if you use Buffalo &#8211; if you choose to use Pop &#8211; and contains a basic configuration for the database you selected on generation with the `--db-type` flag.
 PostgreSQL is considered as the default.

 Here is a sample configuration generated for a new app based on PostgreSQL: